calvinlfer/fs2-kpl/README.md

 ListenableFutures which are not easy to work with from Scala and the vanilla API commits to a concrete effect too early.

-This library takes a Tagless Final approach and allows the user decide which effect they want to use (Cats Effect IO, Monix Task, ScalaZ ZIO) provided that they have the typeclass constraints enforced by Cats Effect typeclasses.
+This library takes a Tagless Final approach and allows the user decide which effect they want to use (Cats Effect IO, Monix Task, ScalaZ ZIO) provided that the selected effect type has the typeclass constraints enforced by Cats Effect typeclasses.